DandelionSprout/Swedish-List-for-Adblock-Plus/README.md

 Additionally, this conversion removes a lot of entry types that the Adblock Plus developer team is not happy-happy about having in regional lists, such as entries against anti-adblock, cookie notifications, social buttons, newsletters, paywalls, and push notification prompts.

-The goal is for this list to be included in ABP.
+The goal is for this list to be included in ABP; however, due to ABP rules about needing to know what list entries do, this is less likely now than what was previously believed.